14 September 2022

 Having a good credit score is very important as it means your more likely to be approved for things such as a mortgage, loans, credit cards etc… as a higher credit score means companies see you as a lower risk.

-Improving your credit score isn’t something you can do quickly, it can takes weeks or months for your good habits to appear on a credit report; so be patient and consistent.
+Improving your credit score isn’t something you can do quickly, it can takes weeks, even months for your good habits to appear on a credit report; so be patient and consistent.

 - Pay for things monthly- Paying for a phone contract or monthly subscription is a great and easy way to improve your credit score.
 Meeting these repayments consistently show lenders that your capable of managing your expenditures.
 This is especially important for young people starting their credit score building journey.
 This may be difficult for those who like to pay for services in full and perhaps with cash, however in order to build credit history, consider choosing a direct debit payment instead for a while.